Combine hands-on and classroom training to gain the skills to operate heavy equipment in underground mining operations.

 Graduates of the program will receive a Yukon College certificate and a University of Alaska certificate.

-- If there is a need for students to be in Whitehorse, students will be responsible for covering their food and accomodation costs.
+- If there is a need for students to be in Whitehorse, students will be responsible for covering their food and accommodation costs.

 - Students will be responsible for transportation to and from Whitehorse.